kolinsturt/kolinsturt.github.io/_posts/2013-03-05-integrity.md

         isJB = TRUE;
     }

 Most jailbreak patches install the Mobile Substrate dynamic library.
 This is a common library that allows programmers to make runtime patches to system functions.
 This can be dangerous if your application is relying on system functions.
-We can look for this library to try to determine if a device is jailbroken
+You can look for this library to try to determine if a device is jailbroken:

     result = (stat("/Library/MobileSubstrate/MobileSubstrate.dylib", &theStat) == 0);
     if (result)
     {
         isJB = TRUE;
     }

-Most redsn0w jailbreaks move the application folder from the small readonly partition to the large one on the device and symbolic link it, so we can check for this using the link version of the stat function, lstat()
+Most redsn0w jailbreaks move the application folder from the small read-only partition to the large one on the device and symbolic link it.
+You can check for this using the link version of the stat function, `lstat()`:

 	if (lstat("/Applications", &theStat) != 0)
     {